alamedyang/natlang-parser/README.md

 Use this if you want to pad the actions an entity is performing so they don't all occur on the same game tick.

-For cinematic cutscenes, you will almost certainly need to disable [player control](#set_player_control) before using a this action, otherwise the player will be able to walk away in the middle.
+For cinematic cutscenes, you will almost certainly need to disable [player control](#set_player_control) before using this action, otherwise the player will be able to walk away in the middle.
 (Don't forget to turn it on again when finished!)

 ```
 wait $duration:duration